Somerville High School (Massachusetts)

 Somerville High School is a public, four-year high school in Somerville, Massachusetts, United States.
 The school offers a wide selection of classes and vocational programs.

-Classes offered include music, performing arts, journalism, TV and media production, ceramics, and computer applications.
+Classes offered include English, social studies, mathematics, science, world languages, music, performing arts, visual arts, TV and media production, and computer applications.
 There are vocational programs in health careers, childhood development, electrical work, carpentry, auto repair, advanced manufacturing, graphic communications, drafting, cosmetology, culinary arts, and metal fabrication.

 Reconstruction

 Somerville High School underwent extensive rebuilding in the late 2010s and early 2020s.
 Planning began in 2012, and voters passed a Proposition 2 1/2 override in 2016.
 Construction began in April 2018, displacing students.
 The original 1895 building was retained, as was the facade of the 1929 War Memorial.
 A new connected building opened to a small number of high-need students in various grades on March 4, 2021, during the COVID-19 pandemic in Massachusetts.
 Construction on the auditorium and cosmetology lab was still in progress, and new athletic fields are expected to be complete by spring 2022.
 A new broadcast studio is shared with the city government, and the 750-person auditorium and a 100-person lecture hall will be available for community events.
 The new complex is 396000 sqft with capacity for 1,590 students.